LeviScott29/Airflow_Toll_traffic_ETL/README.md

-# Toll_traffic_ETL
+# Airflow_Toll_Traffic_ETL
-Using bash and python this program takes data from multiple formats and extracts, transforms, and consolidates the data for analysis.
+Using bash and python this program uses airflow to create a DAG that takes data from multiple formats and extracts, transforms, and consolidates the data for analysis.